 Our last (but definitely not least!) romantic hotel in Colorado is the Leroux Creek Inn & Vineyards.
 This secluded B&B is surrounded by vineyards and the valleys and mesas of the Grand Mesa located on 54 acres.
 Sip their wine while gazing from the Leroux Creek Inn’s flower-bedecked patio onto their vineyards.
 Near the small town of Hotchkiss, the acreage also includes a creek, dry arroyos, grass pastures, sagebrush, and trees.

-Disclaimer: Over the years, many of the above hotels have hosted me for the purposes of a review; opinions expressed are my own.
+Disclaimer: Over the years, many of the above hotels in this round-up of romantic getaways in Colorado have hosted me for the purposes of a review; opinions expressed are my own.